youkaithegreat/MoveAJAX-APIDemo/Readme.md

 # AJAX & API Skill Demo
-This is just a small repository that utilizes the Wikipedia API and Google Maps StreetView.
+This is just a small repository that utilizes the Wikipedia API, Google Maps StreetView API and New York Times API.